matthewjmiller/mattmiller/CV.md

 ## Local Presentations

+"Writing as Humility, Humility as Play, Play as Love," College of the Ozarks Writing Center Orientation, 2021.

 Panelist, "Assessment Update," Faculty Workshops, College of the Ozarks, 2021.

 Panelist, "New Faculty Experiences," New Faculty Orientation, College of the Ozarks, 2019.